-On considering the application I found/did not find that there were reasonable grounds for issuing the warrant.
+1 On considering the application I found/did not find that there were reasonable grounds for issuing the warrant.

-- The relevant particulars of the grounds on which I relied to justify the issue of the warrant are as follows: [Either identify or specify the relevant particulars of the grounds in the application that are relied on.
-If space is insufficient, continue overleaf or attach a separate sheet.] - The warrant was issued at [Time] on [Date].
+- 2 The relevant particulars of the grounds on which I relied to justify the issue of the warrant are as follows: [Either identify or specify the relevant particulars of the grounds in the application that are relied on.
+If space is insufficient, continue overleaf or attach a separate sheet.] - 3 The warrant was issued at [Time] on [Date].

 Note.
-Return this Form, together with a copy of the warrant, to the Local Court at which the warrant was issued or that is nearest to the place at which it was issued.
+Return this Form, together with a copy of the warrant, to the Local Court registry at which the warrant was issued or that is nearest to the place at which it was issued.

-Form 8 Application for detention warrant/record of application
+Form 10 Application for detention warrant/record of application

-(Clauses 4 (3) and 5 (h))
+(Clauses 4 (3) and 5 (j))

-On [Date], I, [Name and rank] of [Place of work], apply for a warrant to extend the maximum investigation period beyond 4 hours in relation to [Name of detained person] of [Address] by [Specify hours and minutes.] (excluding times that are to be taken into account under section 117 of the Law Enforcement (Powers and Responsibilities) Act 2002) from [Time] on [Date].
+On [Date], I, [Name and rank] of [Place of work], apply for a warrant to extend the maximum investigation period beyond 6 hours in relation to [Name of detained person] of [Address] by [Specify hours and minutes.] (excluding times that are to be taken into account under section 117 of the Law Enforcement (Powers and Responsibilities) Act 2002) from [Time] on [Date].

-- The detained person was arrested (within the meaning of Part 9 of the Law Enforcement (Powers and Responsibilities) Act 2002) at [Time] on [Date]. - 2 The nature of the offence under investigation is as follows: [Specify nature of offence.] - The general nature of the evidence on which the detained person was arrested is as follows: [Specify nature of evidence.] - 4 The following investigation has taken place to date: [Specify details.] - 5 Further investigation of the offence is proposed as follows: [Specify details.] - Details of the times that under section 117 of the Law Enforcement (Powers and Responsibilities) Act 2002 are not to be taken into account are as follows: [Specify the nature and duration of the times and the reasons why they are not to be taken into account.] - The detained person has co-operated in the investigation to date as follows: [Specify details and extent to which the person has co-operated.] - The detained person has/does not have a legal representative. - 9 The detained person has/has not been informed of the right of the detained person, or the detained person's legal representative, to make representations to the authorised officer. - The detained person, or the detained person's legal representative, has/has not requested to make representations to the authorised officer. - I believe that the continued detention of the detained person is reasonably necessary to complete the investigation for the following reasons: [Specify reasons.] - I believe that there is no reasonable alternative means of completing the investigation otherwise than by the continued detention of the person for the following reasons: [Specify reasons.] - I believe that the following circumstances make it impracticable for the investigation to be completed within the 4-hour period that would apply if this application is refused: [Specify circumstances.]
+- 1 The detained person was arrested (within the meaning of Part 9 of the Law Enforcement (Powers and Responsibilities) Act 2002) at [Time] on [Date]. - 2 The nature of the offence under investigation is as follows: [Specify nature of offence.] - 3 The general nature of the evidence on which the detained person was arrested is as follows: [Specify nature of evidence.] - 4 The following investigation has taken place to date: [Specify details.] - 5 Further investigation of the offence is proposed as follows: [Specify details.] - 6 The period (if any) during which the person was a protected suspect in relation to the investigation. - 7 Details of the times that under section 117 of the Law Enforcement (Powers and Responsibilities) Act 2002 are not to be taken into account are as follows: [Specify the nature and duration of the times and the reasons why they are not to be taken into account.] - 8 The detained person has co-operated in the investigation to date as follows: [Specify details and extent to which the person has co-operated.]